Research Output per Year

 Research Activity per Year

-Blake Boren works within NREL's water power program as a technology innovation, modeling, and assessment engineer.
+Blake Boren works within NLR's water power program as a technology innovation, modeling, and assessment engineer.
 Boren's research centers on developing methods and concepts to convert ocean energy into more usable forms such as electricity and desalinated water.
 Spanning nearly a decade, Boren's experience in marine renewable energy originates from time spent in industry and academia.
-Prior to NREL, Boren served as a modeling and controls engineer for a startup company helping to lead the development of numerical modeling tools for ocean wave energy converters.
+Prior to NLR, Boren served as a modeling and controls engineer for a startup company helping to lead the development of numerical modeling tools for ocean wave energy converters.
 Additionally, Boren held a postdoctoral research position at Virginia Tech conducting high-fidelity fluid-structure interaction analysis for complex and atypical types of ocean energy converters.

 Distributed embedded energy converter technologies